-To get the most perfect Instant Pot chicken thighs with sauce, first, saute your thighs in olive oil on both sides for about 2-3 minutes.
+To get the most perfect chicken thigh Instant Pot recipe with sauce, first, saute your thighs in olive oil on both sides for about 2-3 minutes.
 Then, add your sauce and close the Instant Pot.
 Turn the valve to seal and cook on high for 5 minutes.
 Once the timer goes off, do a quick release.

-How do you cook frozen thighs in an Instant Pot?
+How do you cook frozen thighS Instant Pot?

 Cooking frozen thighs in the Instant Pot is rather easy.
 Add frozen thighs to the Instant Pot and then add in your sauce (or you can sub with water).
 Then, cook on high for around 15 minutes.